 There are a number of super Christmas, seasonal and holiday instrumental guitar CDs available, including many new titles - check 'em out!

-Remember, Guitar Nine e-mail gift certificates are perfect for the discriminating guitar music lover.
+Remember, with the holiday gift giving season upon us, we now have Guitar Nine e-mail gift certificates available, perfect for the discriminating guitar music lover.
 Read more about them by clicking below.

-December updates include new interviews with guitarists Fabrizio Leo and Allan Kave.
+December updates include new interviews with Italian guitarist Simone Fiorletta and American bassist Ben Kuzay.